There are many guides on how to be a leader.

 But that’s not enough.

-A sense of “we” can be equally be supportive, neutral or even counterproductive for your group and what you are trying to achieve.
+A sense of “we” could be equally supportive, neutral, or even counterproductive for what you are trying to achieve.

 Example: Excellence Mixed With Fun

-When I became president of my local Toastmasters club our culture wasn’t well defined.
+When I became president of the biggest Toastmasters club in Berlin, our culture wasn’t well defined.

-The clarity of our group identity, coupled with the appeal of that identity, helped propel the club to a record number of members.
+The clarity of our group identity, coupled with the appeal of that identity, helped propel the club to a record number of members with a strong core of members who never missed a meeting.

 4.5.
 Five Steps to Developing Your Culture